innovinitylabs/emotionaltype-creativeusage/README.md

   - Hover over any sentence to see the emotional font effect.
   - Sentences are split and highlighted individually for a unique reading experience.

+- **Reading Mode** (`reading-mode.html`):
+  - "Living" effect: the currently hovered word animates to positive, previously hovered words fade back to negative, creating a flowing effect.
+  - Last hovered word remains highlighted for ADHD-friendly focus.
+  - Sepia/vintage brown background for comfortable reading.
+  - Toggle to disable highlights and a select mode for persistent word selection.

+- **Letter Highlight Demo** (`letter-highlight.html`):
+  - Each letter is wrapped in a span; hovering animates the letter.
+  - Select mode available for persistent highlighting of letters.

+- **Navigation Bar** on all pages for easy switching between modes.

 ## How to Use

+1. **View Online:**
+   - Visit the [GitHub Pages site](https://innovinitylabs.github.io/emotionaltype-creativeusage/) for the full interactive experience.
+2. **Local Development:**
-1. **Clone or Download** this repository.
+   - Clone or download this repository.
-2. Open `index.html`, `word-highlight.html`, or `line-highlight.html` in your browser.
+   - Open any of the HTML files (`index.html`, `word-highlight.html`, `line-highlight.html`, `reading-mode.html`, `letter-highlight.html`) in your browser.
-3. No build step or server is required—everything runs client-side.
+   - No build step or server is required—everything runs client-side.
-4. Make sure the `public/emotional-VF.ttf` font file is present and referenced in your CSS.
+   - Ensure the `public/emotional-VF.ttf` font file is present and referenced in your CSS.

-## Local Development

-- All files are static and can be served with any static file server, or simply opened directly in your browser.
-- To edit content, update the HTML files or the JS files for highlight logic.
+## Accessibility & UX

+- Persistent focus highlight in Reading Mode is explained as ADHD-friendly in a footnote.
+- Highlight color is standardized to a gentle sepia (`#f5eeda`) for comfort.
+- Layout jitter is prevented by ensuring word/letter spans have a minimum width or buffer.
+- All modes are designed for inclusivity and smooth user experience.

 ## Font Credits